Welcome to my little home in the ether!

 As you may imagine, my work comes from the viewpoint of a mom who has walked down the Aspie path for well over a decade.
 It is also from someone with Sensory Processing Disorder: me.
 But, like you, I have more than one interest.
 Aside from parenting as Asperger’s I also dabble in other areas, including women’s rights and even fiction.

 For those of you looking for more nuts and bolts, I hold a BA in Communications.
-(I am also working toward CPT certification.)
+(I also hold CPT certification – manufacturing tech.)

 What do I write about?